charlieargue/pan-code-samples/README.md

+- [ ] HF:

+  - [ ] BTW, I gave you the most exciting feature that I believe will be used by a lot of customers, CSP-10112 :).

 - [ ] pics

+- [ ] see all 1-on-1s !!!!! (.md)

 - [ ] audio (iphone),

   - [ ] 🔥 esp.  entire Mazen VIP recording plz asap! (from **Thur, Feb 10, 2022**)

+- [ ] GINA said some good things about me!
+See the loom (and check on my phone!)

 - [ ] transcripts/quotes/blurbs

   - [ ] PR's 100%, no bugs, refactored entire MFE w/i 1 month of being there, no bugs/revisions from QA/UAT!

 - [ ] Show Alex's: `all good questions` from [JIRA pic](ALEX-2-Screen Shot 2022-02-14 at 2.15.29 PM.png)